Find Affordable College Courses

 Concentrations Within Biological & Biomedical Sciences

-The following biological and biomedical sciences concentations are available at University of Wisconsin - La Crosse.
+If you plan to be a biological & biomedical sciences major, you may want to focus your studies on one of the following concentrations.
 The table shows all degrees awarded in this field awarded for all degree levels at University of Wisconsin - La Crosse.
 A concentration may not be available for your level.

 Concentration Annual Degrees Awarded